rbramley/solr-rdd/README.md

 The aim of RDD is to allow the business users to gain confidence in the relevancy of the search query results.

-**This is a placeholder repository for a Solr RDD implementation as the code is pre-alpha with a lot still to do**
+**This is a placeholder repository for a Solr RDD implementation as the code is pre-alpha with a lot still to do.**

-_It can be achieved with EasyB, but needs a lot of polish/meta-programming to mask a the SolrJ boilerplate code_
+_It can be achieved with EasyB, but needs a lot of polish/meta-programming to mask a the SolrJ boilerplate code._

 How is this done?
 -----------------